Endsley History, Family Crest & Coats of Arms

 - Melvin Endsley (1934-2004), American musician, singer, and songwriter best known for writing the song "Singing the Blues"

-- William T. Endsley, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2000
+- William T. Endsley, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 2000

 - Thomas L. Endsley, American Republican politician, Alternate Delegate to Republican National Convention from Illinois, 1944